BLOG / SPRING PESTS: ANTS, WASPS, AND FLIES

 April 10, 2013

-Categories: Common Pests, Carpenter Ants, Wasps, Flies
+Categories: Common Pests, Carpenter Ants, Wasps and Hornets, Flies

 The snow is melting, the sun is shining, and the birds are chirping.
 There is nothing better than watching the grass green, the trees bud, and everything come out of hibernation.
 Spring can be great for a lot of reasons, the days become longer and the weather warms up.
 But this time of year can be bad for pests in and around your home.
 There are so many common pests that come out of hibernation in the spring who can wreck havoc on your home.
 In this blog we will focus on ants, wasps, and cluster flies and how the warmer weather introduces new challenges for pest control.

 Ants:Carpenter ants and pavement ants start to show up around your home in the spring.
 Carpenter ants especially are a common issue in the spring.
 If you see only one or two around, then you probably have nothing to worry about.
 But you should still check for them around your house.
 Because carpenter ants can cause structural problems it is best to be sure you don’t have a problem.
 They nest in wood and can be seen and found in walls and ceilings.
 They can damage wood by creating ‘galleries’ where they end up living, they leave clues to their nesting location by leaving behind ‘frass’ which is a sawdust-like material.
 Their destruction is unlike termites, they leave the wood hollowed whereas termites pack mud into the damaged areas.
 Inspect areas they can be hiding or get into your house around wiring, windows in the basement, and small spaces.
 If you think you have a problem it is best to call a pest control specialist.